SQream/sqream_docs/operational_guides/optimization_best_practices.rst

 Convert foreign tables to native tables
 -------------------------------------------

-SQream DB's native storage is heavily optimized for analytic workloads.
+BLUE's native storage is heavily optimized for analytic workloads.
 It is always faster for querying than other formats, even columnar ones such as Parquet.
 It also enables the use of additional metadata to help speed up queries, in some cases by many orders of magnitude.

 You can improve the performance of all operations by converting :ref:`foreign tables<foreign_tables>` into native tables by using the :ref:`create_table_as` syntax.